Reduce news consumption for better productivity, health, and happiness. Are you serious?

 Second, why is it that excessive news and media consumption harmful for us?

-And third, how to become resistant to the harmful effects of news and media and still find the information that is relevant for us.
+And third, how to become resistant to the harmful effects of news and media and still find the relevant information for us.

 How do We Stay Informed and can Have an Opinion about Current Affairs?

 In my early high school days, our history teacher gave us the task of reading the local newspaper.
 Each week, we had to select three items that we believed to be relevant to the world back then.
 We were in the times way before the Internet would become the ubiquitous purveyor of news.
 It was, oh my, back in the eighties.
-Students would the oil crisis, a movie star becoming president of the United States, and the debut of the Rubik’s Cube.
+Students would pick the oil crisis, a movie star becoming president of the United States, and the Rubik’s Cube debut.

 The Mainstream Media Creates Consensus Reality

 Back then, we all thought a newspaper tells us what is going on in the world.
-The reasoning of our history teacher was for us to become aware of what is happening in our society.
+Our history teacher’s reasoning was for us to become aware of what is happening in our society.
 And then to be able to develop an informed opinion.
 How to reduce news consumption would become a topic much, much later.
 This news reading exercise was about making young adolescents part of the community.

 Years later, I would read a book at university that has had a lasting effect on my thinking until this day – ‘The Reality of the Mass Media‘ by Niklas Luhman.
 (1995)’